Pioneers -- Oregon

 William H. Frush diary of a journey across the plains from Knox County, Missouri to Portland, Oregon in 1850.

 Ira Gardner was a woodworker, who wrote letters from Oregon to his family in Iowa, during the mid 1800s.
 The collection (1865) contains three pieces of Gardner's correspondence, in which he praises Oregon's "froots" and "psalmon," but damns the weather.

 John Smith Griffin (1807–1899) was an Oregon pioneer and missionary.
-The collection consists of promissory notes from Griffin to fellow missionary Harvey Clark for a South Tualatin land claim.
+The collection consists of a handwritten letter by Griffin regarding the establishment of a Congregational Church near the Tualatin River.